sourcegraph/handbook/content/departments/talent/process/internship-recruiting-and-offers.md

   - Inés will onboard
   - Cecily will order welcome boxes
   - Tech Ops will ship laptops
-- Work with Inés and Hiring Managers to confirm onboarding activities and prepare Process Street for the Interns’ first day.
+- Work with Inés and Hiring Managers to confirm onboarding activities and prepare Process Street for the Interns’ first day
 - Work with TechOps team to ensure system access is set up for the interns
 - Confirm with Legal team that the [manager training doc](https://docs.google.com/document/d/1r2MFGEefMqRWitk_qdvl9VPK8m7dfjM19h56-ERSjDw/edit) is still sufficient for the upcoming cohort
 - Confirm with PeopleOps that avatars have been created for each intern